 You can even pull a Sigmund Freud and analyze their fears, their aspirations, needs and what they dream about.
 Do you have anything to fix the problems or help them reach their goals?

 Focus on meeting your customer’s unique needs.

-Start by asking yourself “what’s unique and compelling about your idea?”
-This will help you identify the unique needs your potential market base has, as you work to make your business the solution they’ve been waiting for.
+Start by asking yourself “what’s unique and compelling about my idea?”
+This will help you identify the unique needs of your potential market base as you work to make your business the solution they’ve been looking for.

-You should be prepared to blend in, speak the same language as your target audience, or translate your brand values and benefit into something that everyone within your target group can understand.
+You should be prepared to blend in, speak the same language as your target audience, or translate your brand values and benefits into something that everyone in your niche marketing group understands.

-It’s important that you test your market first before throwing in any huge investment.
+It’s important that you test your market before throwing in any huge investment.
 Use online advertising like Google Adwords and Facebook ads to test landing pages and product offerings for a very fine-tuned demographic.
-Get feedback in the early stages from these customers and potential customers.
-Develop a product that offers a true benefit to customers.
+And get feedback in the early stages from those customers and potential customers in order to develop a product that offers a true benefit to them.